muarshad01/LLM/Notes/lecture04_notes.md

 * RNN and LSTM Networks can also be called as language models
 * ALL LLMs are not Transformers.
 LLMs can also be RNN or LSTM Networsk to give you a quick introduction.
+* similarly not all llms are Transformers before Transformers came RNN and LSTM Networks and even convolutional architectures were used for text completion.

 ### RNN
 * actually do is that RNN maintain this kind of a __feedback-loop__ so that is why we can incorporate memory into account.